johnowhitaker/eid/Readme.txt

 Speed is down - speed up things like exif read (for eg, pickle exif data? piexif?)
 Eliminate elephants with right click, restore on clear filter Status bar must show actual staus - how many match filter, what's happening etc

+Running in Windows

+Install python from python.org (the 2.7version), checking the option to add python.exe to path Install PyQt4 from  https://riverbankcomputing.com/software/pyqt/download, again, the appropriate 2.7 version In a command prompt, run 'pip install exifread' and 'pip install xlutils' to get the necessary libraries Open pachydentify.py and edit the lines pointing to your photo folder and spreadsheet details (This won't be needed in future versions)
+Navigate to the eid directory and run 'python pachydentify.py'